gerardroche/sublime-monokai-free/README.md

 ## Contributing

 Feel free to open GitHub Issues to report any problem or submit suggestions.
-To run the tests install [ColorSchemeUnit](https://github.com/gerardroche/sublime-color-scheme-unit) (a framework for testing Sublime Text colour schemes), and run the ColorSchemeUnit: Test Suite command via the Command Palette.
+To run the tests install [ColorSchemeUnit](https://github.com/gerardroche/sublime-color-scheme-unit).

 ## License